wp-plugins/featured-articles-lite/readme.txt

 == Troubleshooting ==

 Plugin is guaranteed to work on a clean WordPress install.
-Since themes and other plugins don't always play nice, there are a few things you could check if slideshows won't work in your pages:
+Since themes and other plugins don't always play nice, there are a few things you could check if sliders won't work in your pages:

 1. Check that only one jquery file is loaded.
 Most times, a manually loaded jQuery version in theme header or by a plugin may be the cause.
 Look in your page source in browser and see if that's the problem.
 2. Plugins merging JavaScript and CSS files may also cause problems.
 In this case, it's all about god intentions with bad results.